 - What to Wear if it's a Casual Memorial Service

-- What to Wear if it's in a Church, Temple or Place of Worship
+- What to Wear if it's in a Church, Temple, or Place of Worship

-- Proper Memorial Service Attire
+- Memorial Service Outfit Ideas

 What you wear to a funeral isn't always the same as what you'd wear to a memorial or celebration of life.
 Some modern-day ceremonies might even suggest a dress code.
 But it’s easy to get confused when you don’t receive explicit instructions for a particular memorial service or celebration.